Skip Navigation

 WHEREAS, technology continues to improve, necessitating upgrading hardware and software for reverse 9-1-1 services and other needs; and

-WHEREAS, the Legislature has committed certain funds for dedicated purposes; and
+WHEREAS, the Texas Legislature has committed certain funds for dedicated purposes; and

 WHEREAS, unfortunately these funds have been improperly withheld from these needed functions and used to balance the general state budget;